RiezvykhDima/IP/README.md

-# using this library you can to know your IP
+# using this library you can to know local or public IP address